DmitryMyadzelets/u-machine/README.md

 ```javascript
 var machine = require('u-machine');
 ```
 Pass any object to the `machine`.
 It returns a function which will be the only entry point for events.
-The object is required to have just one property `states` with states defined as functions.
+The object is required to have just one property `states` with states defined as functions:

 ```javascript
 {